Prime-TITAN-CameraMan/termux-desktops/Documentation/termux/problem_fix.md

 <br>

 ## How to fix Storage problem <a name=storage></a>
 Having problem to get Android native Storage access in Termux and Termux Desktops?
-Dont't worry—
+Don't worry—

 Run the following command in termux and **Grant the Storage permssion**:
 ```